History of Spain–United Kingdom relations

-The history of Spanish–British relations is complicated by the political and religious heritages of the two countries.
-Neither Great Britain nor Spain has a unique constitutional ancestor; Britain was originally created by a union of the kingdoms of England and Scotland (and later joined by Ireland), whilst the Kingdom of Spain was initially created by a union of the kingdoms of Castile and Aragon.
-They have also been complicated by the fact that Britain and Spain were both imperial powers, after the same land, an occurrence which is being played out to this day with the disputed ownership and status of Gibraltar.
+The history of Spain–United Kingdom relations is complicated by the political and religious heritages of the two countries.
+Neither the United Kingdom nor Spain have a unique constitutional ancestor; Britain was originally created by a union of the kingdoms of England and Scotland (and later joined by Ireland), whilst the Kingdom of Spain was initially created by a union of the crowns of Castile and Aragon (and later joined by Navarre).
+They have also been complicated by the fact that the United Kingdom and Spain were both imperial powers, often after the same land, an occurrence which is being played out to this day with the disputed ownership and status of Gibraltar.

 Anglo-Portuguese Alliance

 For centuries, the role of England, and subsequently Britain, in Iberia was coloured by the Anglo-Portuguese Alliance.
 Relations with Portugal always have been closer than those with Spain, and Spain and Britain have gone to war twice over Portugal's independence.

 In 1384, at the height of the Hundred Years' War, England provided reinforcements to King João I to thwart a French-backed Castilian invasion.
 These forces saw action at the decisive battle of Aljubarrota, and proved to be vital in securing the continued independence of Portugal from its larger neighbours.